Doctorandus/a PhD student

 Samenvatting van het onderzoek / Summary of Research

-Because of the increasing applications of power electronics such as building integrated photovoltaics, electric cars and DC microgrids, the demand for and demands on power electronics have increased over the recent years.
+The demand for and demands on power electronics have increased over the recent years.
 Simultaneously, research and developments on the active switches and passive filter components used in these converters have increased.
 This expands the possible design choices and objectives, making the search for optimal solutions more challenging.
+In this work, a design methodology for passive inductive components is presented.
+A combination of innovative simulation techniques and optimization strategy is used.
+Additionally, a methodology for modelling, simulating and validating the switching behavior of new upcoming active switches is developed and demonstrated.